 If you only need a simple OR combination of two or more codes as smart code, the easiest way is to use the Code Manager.

-Open the Code Manager, select two or more codes, right-click and select the Create Smart Code option from the context menu or the ribbon.
+Open the Code Manager, select two or more codes, right-click and select the Create Smart Code option from the context menu.

 If you wonder why an OR combination is useful rather than just merging the codes, at times you want to keep the codes as regular codes in the code list.
 If you merge codes, only the merged codes remains.
 For example, if you code the speakers in a focus group transcript, you can create smart codes for all male and female speakers without losing the code for each individual speaker.
 If you add these attributes to each speaker unit, the margin becomes very cluttered.
 Smart codes are not displayed in the margin.